rhbvkleef/rhbvkleef.github.io/_posts/2020-12-25-Shortfall-Bandwidth-Powerline.md

 # HomePlug AV2

-The adaptor used and linked does indeed appear to advertise supporting gigabit speeds, but in actuality, this only refers to the fact that the ethernet plug on the adaptors support [IEEE 802.3ab][ieee802.3ab].
+The adaptor used and linked does indeed appear to advertise supporting gigabit speeds, but in actuality, this only refers to the fact that the ethernet socket on the adaptors support 1000Base-T as specified in [IEEE 802.3ab][ieee802.3ab].
 The actual carrier protocol used is [HomePlug AV2][av2] (linking to Wikipedia as I cannot access their sources, which would be extremely useful to take away the doubt hereafter stated), which appears to be a single-duplex 1300mbps